 top of page

-Hundreds of historic buildings are demolished carelessly every year.
-With them, thousands upon millions of memories are wiped for new generations to forget.
-We may not be able to stop these demolitions, but we can document what once was.
+Hundreds of historic buildings are demolished carelessly every year in the United States.
+With them, millions of memories are wiped for new generations to forget.

 Preserving History